ivysanchez/AI-vs-Human-Text-Detection/models/README.md

 The Streamlit app (`src/streamlit_app.py`) loads `avh_best_bundle.pkl` at startup.

-**Note:** Slight numeric variations (±0.001 F1) are expected across reruns due to LightGBM histogram binning.
+**Note:** Slight numeric variations (±0.001 F1) are expected across reruns.
 See the reproducibility note in notebook 04, Cell 1.